epituch/Translate-Game/README.md

 ## Development Server
 To run the web server, first run `npm install` and then run `npm start`.
 Go to `http://localhost:6969/` to view your web server.
 The application automatically reloads any changes made to the scripts.

-## Website
-You can also checkout the application at `http://tparty.tk`